 Now let’s see how you perform automated migration with 10Web.

 First off, connect your website to 10Web.
 Here’s how.

-Then, back on your 10Web dashboard, click “Copy Website” at the bottom of your left menu bar.
+Then, back on your 10Web dashboard, click “Speed Up Your Website” at the top of your left menu bar.

 That’s it.
-Now you have a copy of your website on your 10Web subdomain.
+Now you have a copy of your website on 10Web.

 What is Sendrid?
 How can it be used as a third party email provider?
 How do you configure it with the aim of sending emails from your WordPress website?

 Web forms are an essential part of most websites.
 Configuring their confirmations and notifications will let you monitor the stats of the replies, drop a thank-you note or send out an automated email in an attempt to “humanize” your site.
 The initial step is installing and activating Form Maker plugin.
 Here’s a beginner’s guide on how to do it.
 In this step-by-step tutorial, you will learn how to configure the “communicativeness” of the contact form we created in a previous tutorial using WordPress Form Maker plugin.
 But these instructions will work on any form really.
 Configuring Form Confirmations and Notifications A form confirmation is what your website visitor sees after they submit the form.
 It could be a thank-you message or a redirection to a relevant page.
 Alternatively, you could choose not to have one, keeping the users on the form page.
 After clicking the left menu’s Form Maker, picking the form, and pressing Form…